Patrick Cripps: 2020–2021: COVID years and form slump

+2022–2023: Sole captaincy and Brownlow win

 The year 2022 started with Patrick polling 25 of a possible maximum 30 votes in the AFLCA MVP over the first three rounds, before injuring a hamstring against the Gold Coast Suns in round four.

-Cripps won the 2022 Brownlow Medal by 1 vote becoming the first Carlton player to win it since Chris Judd in 2010.
+Cripps won the 2022 Brownlow Medal by a single vote, becoming the first Carlton player to win it since Chris Judd in 2010.